Architecture scenarios

 B2C: Business to Consumer

 B2C companies focus on selling products or services directly to consumers.
 Some popular examples are Netflix, Headspace, and Spotify.
-Clerk supports the B2C user management model out of the box, with little-to-no configuration.
+Clerk supports the B2C user management model out-of-the-box, with little-to-no configuration.

 In a B2C scenario, applications generally share the following characteristics: